-So today we have Avinash Patnaik from Bhubaneswar, Odisha to teach us how to make ‘Bread Pakora’ – an easy, yummy, and filling snack that can be made with ingredients already available in your kitchen.
-Get ready to bring this popular Indian street food item from the bustling gullies to your own kitchen.
+Today, we have the pleasure of having Avinash Patnaik from Bhubaneswar, Odisha, who will teach us how to make ‘Bread Pakora’—an effortless, delicious, and filling snack that can be easily prepared using ingredients readily available in your kitchen.
+Get ready to bring the essence of this popular Indian street food right into your own kitchen, away from the bustling gullies.

 - 4 slices of bread (white or brown, depending on your bread preference)

 - 1 pinch Haldi (turmeric Powder)

 - Chopped Coriander